hoeck/mock-commands/README.md

 * `--volume $PWD:/project` provide the to-be-tested script and tests inside docker
 * `--workdir /project` working directory must be set to the project root for everything to work

+### Specs

+Import 'mock-script-environment' and either create and manage an instance yourself or get one with `.getInstance()`.

 ## Example

-Install jasmine (or any other test framework/runner you'd like to use)
+Install jasmine (or any other test framework/runner you'd like to use):

     npm install jasmine --save-dev